 A - No. You and your spouse can verbally agree to the terms of your separation.
 However, for your protection you should put the terms into a written agreement.
 If it is not in writing, it may be harder to prove what you agreed should a dispute arise at a later date.
 Do not sign any agreement until you have talked with a lawyer.

 Q - Can I be forced to sign a separation agreement?

 A - No. A separation agreement is only valid if both spouses voluntarily agree to the terms and sign the document.
 Once the agreement is signed, it is a legally binding contract and can be enforced through the courts.
 Before signing a separation agreement you and your spouse should have legal advice.
 You should not use the same lawyer.

 A - Yes.
 However, enforcing an unwritten agreement can be difficult since often there is only your word against your spouse's about what you agreed to.

-The usual way of enforcing custody or access in a written agreement is through the court.
+The usual way of enforcing parenting arrangements in a written agreement is through the court.
 In Halifax Regional Municipality and Cape Breton you register it in the Supreme Court (Family Division).
 In other areas of the province, you need to register the agreement with the Family Court.
 You can register the signed agreement by delivering a copy to the court.

 Q - Is it a good idea to have a separation agreement?